Arevy/e-commerce-backend/docs/graphql-operations.md

 ## 11. Customer Support Namespace
 The `customerSupport` field exposes a grouped set of resolvers tailored for support agents.
 Every query/mutation available to shoppers is mirrored here so agents can audit or remediate data without juggling user-specific IDs.
-Because Auth context is still TODO, you can call the namespace directly once you have an API token (or while running GraphiQL locally).
+These operations now require an authenticated support session (set via the admin portal login); direct calls in GraphiQL work when the `sid` cookie is present.

 ### Read Examples
 Fetch all orders (optionally filter by `status` or `userId`) alongside support